strangerstudios/pmpro-sponsored-members/readme.txt

 Please post it in the issues section of GitHub and we'll fix it as soon as we can.
 Thanks for helping. https://github.com/strangerstudios/pmpro-sponsored-members/issues

 == Changelog ==
+= .5 =
+* ENHANCEMENT: Can now override the discount code that is generated for brand new main account users.
+Add a 'discount_code' element to the $pmprosm_sponsored_account_levels array element that is an array itself with values for any of the following discount code fields: code_id, level_id, initial_payment, billing_amount, cycle_number, cycle_period, billing_limit, trial_amount, trial_limit, expiration_number, expiration_period.
+Make sure that strings in the _period values are wrapped in single quotes, e.g. $discount_code['expiration_period']=>"'Year'"

 = .4.3 =
 * No longer showing the discount code links in confirmation messages if the code has 0 uses.
 * Added checks to pmprosm_pmpro_registration_checks() to make sure seats purchased falls within min and max.